How OXY (Occidental Petroleum) Makes Money in 2025: A Deep-Dive With Income Statement

 Key Takeaways

-- OXY's money comes overwhelmingly from oil and gas production and sales
+- OXY's money comes overwhelmingly from oil & gas sales

-- High gross and net margins illustrate the power of OXY's integrated energy business model, though margins are under pressure in 2025
+- High gross and net margins illustrate the power of OXY's integrated energy business model

-- Heavy investment in operational efficiency and low-carbon initiatives, balanced by cost discipline in SG&A
+- Heavy investment in chemical manufacturing, balanced by efficiency in operating costs

-- Ongoing growth is driven by energy demand, commodity prices, and strategic investments in new energy technologies
+- Ongoing growth is driven by energy demand, commodity prices, and strategic expansion in chemicals

 Explore More Investment Opportunities